countable-web/open-source-corporation/admin/MEETINGS.md

 ## Guild Meeting

 We currently have a UX, DevOps, and Developers guild meetings, periodically.
 The purpose of this meeting is:
+  * Standardize, train, and define how we work in key technical disciplines to become the best in our fields.
   * Present and review each others' work and provide peer feedback.
   * Hold collaborative design activities such as "Mob" programming to create something together in the meeting.